GASVIC/PitParts/PitParts_Terms.md

 ##Pit Parts - Gilbert & Sullivan Orchestrations

-Terms & Conditions of Hire are available in our explanatory leaflet.
+###Terms & Conditions of Hire

+Full details are available in our explanatory leaflet.

-Full details will be supplied when we reply to [your enquiry](mailto:enquiries@gspitparts.com)
+This will be supplied when we reply to [your enquiry](mailto:enquiries@gspitparts.com)